Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Some critters to consider:

-- Apple Snails: These guys come with their own armor.
-Some Betta fish might try to pick on them, but they can retreat into their shells in defense.
-One of these guys in a 10-gallon with your Betta is fine.
-Feed it algae wafers.
+- Apple snails: These guys come with their own armor.
+Some betta fish might try to pick on them, but they can retreat into their shells in defense.
+One of these guys in a ten-gallon with your betta is fine.
+Feed them algae wafers.

-- African Dwarf Frogs: They'll float along the top of the water, and like Betta they can get along in a low-flow filtration environment.
-A couple of them with your Betta makes for an interesting tank.
-Make sure you have a secure lid on your tank, and watch for Betta picking on them at the surface.
+- African dwarf frogs: They'll float along the top of the water, and like bettas, they can get along in a low-flow filtration environment.
+Adding a couple of them to your tank makes for an interesting environment.
+Make sure you have a secure lid on your tank and watch for betta picking on them at the surface.

-- Ghost Shrimp: These busy little guys are fun to watch, but be careful Betta doesn't think they are lunch.
+- Ghost shrimp: These busy little guys are fun to watch, but make sure your betta doesn't think they are lunch.
 They're scavengers so they'll help keep the tank tidy, and they don't produce a lot of waste.
-You can have a little school of five of them with your Betta.
+You can have a little school of five of them with your betta.

 Betta fish can live in community tanks, under the right circumstances.
-In fact, under the best of circumstances your Betta will have far better quality of life in a community tank than he would have in a tank by himself.
+In fact, under the best circumstances, your betta will have a far better quality of life in a community tank than he would have in a tank by himself.

-Because community tanks are usually larger and healthier, your Betta is generally in a better environment than in a small tank.
-And, even though there is a widespread misconception that Betta prefer small spaces, he will appreciate the extra swimming room.
+Because community tanks are usually larger and healthier, your betta is generally in a better environment than in a small tank.
+And, even though there is a widespread misconception that a betta prefers small spaces, he will appreciate the extra swimming room.

-There are hazards as well.
-You might think the danger is to your other fish, and if you turn your back Betta will work them over like Rocky punching his way through a meat locker.
+But there are hazards as well.
+You might think the danger is to your other fish, and if you turn your back, your betta will work them over like Rocky punching his way through a meat locker.
 That can happen for sure.

-If you intend to keep a Betta fish with other fish you need to realize what you are getting yourself, and him, into.
+If you intend to keep a betta fish with other fish, you need to realize what you are getting yourself, and him, into.
 There are a few precautions you can take when stocking your tank to keep the dust-ups to a minimum.
-Here's a quick checklist:
+Below is a quick checklist:

 - Make sure there are no fin-nippers in the tank.
-Barbs and some tetras, even little neons, may find Betta's flowing mane irresistible.
+Barbs and some tetras, even little neons, may find a betta's flowing mane irresistible.

 - Beware of other semi-aggressive fish.
 There are a few different reasons a fish may be considered semi-aggressive.
-Make sure you understand the temperaments of the other fish in the tank before introducing Betta.
+Make sure you understand the temperaments of the other fish in the tank before introducing a betta.

 - Avoid fish that look like him.
-Fish with long, flowing fins such as Fancy Guppies and Lyre-tail Mollies may be close enough to convince Betta there is another male Betta in the tank.
+Fish with long, flowing fins such as fancy guppies and lyre-tail mollies may be close enough in looks to convince a betta there is another male in the tank.

 - Aim for a serene tank.
 Betta fish don't like fast-moving currents or a lot of action.
 Despite their reputation as the ninjas of the tropical fish world, they really can't move all that fast and any fish zipping around them may be seen as a threat.

-It may seem like a no-brainer that Betta and Goldfish would make great tankmates.
-Both are often kept in bowls, after all.
-But if you take the time to learn more about Goldfish care you’ll see there are some very good reasons that this is a bad idea.
+It may seem like a no-brainer that bettas and goldfish would make great tank mates.
+After all, both are often kept in bowls.
+But if you take the time to learn more about goldfish care, you’ll see there are some very good reasons that this is a bad idea.

-For one thing, Goldfish prefer water temperatures slightly cooler than Bettas.
-This means one fish or the other will be under stress at all times, and that’s not a humane way to go about fish keeping.
+- Goldfish prefer water temperatures slightly cooler than bettas.
+This means one of them will be under stress at all times, and that’s not a humane way to go about fish keeping.

-Secondly, Goldfish pollute the water very quickly.
-They require heavy filtration, and the amount of waste they produce would be stressful for Betta.
+- Goldfish pollute the water very quickly.
+They require heavy filtration, and the amount of waste they produce would be stressful for a betta.

-Goldfish grow much too large for the typical Betta tank.
-Where a Betta fish will thrive in a 10-gallon tank, all varieties of Goldfish will quickly outgrow such a setup.
+- Goldfish grow much too large for the typical betta tank.
+While a betta fish will thrive in a ten-gallon tank, all varieties of goldfish will quickly outgrow such a setup.

-For these reasons, it is not advisable to consider Betta and Goldfish as tankmates.
-Goldfish are best kept with others of their kind, in a habitant assembled specifically for their needs.
-Just like Betta, Goldfish do not belong in bowls.
+For these reasons, it is not advisable to consider betta and goldfish as tank mates.
+Goldfish are best kept with others of their kind, in a habitat assembled specifically for their needs.
+Just like bettas, goldfish do not belong in bowls.

 Have a Backup Plan!

-Ultimately, your success with Betta tankmates will come down to the temperament of your Betta, and that of your other fish.
-Even if you follow all of the suggestions in this article there is still a possibility your Betta will not get along in a community tank, or tolerate any other fish or critter in his environment.
+Ultimately, your success with tank mates will come down to the temperament of your betta, and that of your other fish.
+Even if you follow all of the suggestions in this article, there is still a possibility your betta will not get along in a community tank or tolerate any other fish or critter in his environment.

-If you find your Betta fish tucked into a corner it may be because he's getting picked on and can't find any other hiding spot.
-Note his fin condition and if it looks like he's been harassed, get him out and into a safer environment immediately.
+If you find your betta fish tucked into a corner, it may be because he's getting picked on and can't find any other hiding spot.
+Note his fin condition and if it looks like he's been harassed, get him into a safer environment immediately.

 Try to make the switch to a community tank or tankmate situation during a time period where you can monitor the results for a few days.
 Don't just wish him luck and toss him in.
 Make sure you keep a close eye on the situation until you know it is okay.

-I hope you choose to keep your Betta fish in a safe environment, whether it's a community tank, a 10-gallon with tankmates, or a single-specimen tank.
+I hope you choose to keep your betta fish in a safe environment, whether it's a community tank, a ten-gallon with tankmates, or a single-specimen tank.

 © 2014 Eric Dockett